start menu not working after update

 Check Application Identity Service running

 The Application Identity is a service in Windows 10 that decides which applications are allowed or not allowed to function on your computer.
-If for any reason, this service is stuck or stops this will cause Windows apps include the Start menu stop working.
+If, for any reason, this service is stuck or stops, this will cause Windows apps, including the Start menu stop working.

-• Press Windows + R, type “services.msc” click OK.
+• Press Windows + R, type “services.msc”, and click OK.

 • Once you locate it, do right-click on it and select Start.